mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “I’d say I’m more of an introvert, though I don’t like being by myself for too long.
 I like studying where there are other people around me.
 I’m definitely more of a one-on-one person, but I’m pretty quiet in group settings.”

 “Yeah, I’m pretty quiet in groups too.
-Sometimes family reunions can be crazy.
+Family reunions can be crazy.
 Sometimes I’ll just walk up and leave in the middle of it without saying bye if I’m not feeling it.”

 “That’s actually so relatable.
 I usually leave activities if I don’t find it to be a productive use of my time.”

 Kent and I talked for about a couple hours.
 I began to feel a lot more comfortable.
 It actually felt natural to hold a conversation, and he kept it going, which I liked.
-“So how long have you been out?” he asked in a lower voice.
+“So how long have you been out?” he asked, lowering his voice.

 “I actually haven’t come out to anyone,” I answered, also lowering my voice.